martjanz/cuis/README.md

 [![Build Status](https://travis-ci.org/martjanz/cuis.svg?branch=master)](https://travis-ci.org/martjanz/cuis)

 Aiming to have a simple and dependency-free tool to visualize PostGIS queries I started this project.
-(QGIS)[http://www.qgis.org/en/site/] is enormously more powerful and complex but usually is a bit a pain in the @=! to download and install all those things just to see the result of a simple PostGIS query on a map, particularly on Mac OS (November 2017).
+[QGIS](http://www.qgis.org/en/site/) is an enormously more powerful and complex but usually is a bit a pain in the @=! to download and install all those things just to see the result of a simple PostGIS query on a map, particularly on Mac OS (November 2017).

-There is (another similar project)[https://github.com/lukasmartinelli/postgis-editor] which I consider to fork if you want to take a look.
-I didn't do it and started this one from scratch because I wanted to be able to run the _¿stack?_ both as a desktop application and as a client-server web application.
+There is [another similar project](https://github.com/lukasmartinelli/postgis-editor) which I consider to fork but I didn't and started this one from scratch because I wanted to be able to run the _¿stack?_ both as a desktop application and as a client-server web application.

 That's the _why_.